pf_lampadine2

 FUNDS ACTIVE IN THE THEME

-Developing a culture of sustainability and the importance of ESG factors within companies is a fundamental step, and it is good to distinguish those who are truly committed to developing a more sustainable future from those who exploit the situation as if it were a 'trend' to make a profit, but then do nothing concrete.
+Developing a culture of sustainability and the importance of ESG factors within companies is a key step, and it is good to distinguish those who are truly committed to the development of a more sustainable future from those who exploit the situation as if it were a "trend" in order to make a profit from it, but then do nothing about it.

-In such a situation, transparency becomes a key principle for those who want to involve their investors and demonstrate that their actions are actually aimed at sustainability and not just greenwashing.
+In such a situation, transparency therefore becomes a pivotal principle for those who want to make their investors participate and demonstrate how their actions are actually aimed at sustainability and not just greenwashing.

-Greenwashing refers to communication strategies that companies may adopt that are aimed at building a positive image of their company from an environmental and sustainability point of view, when, in reality, their activities are anything but green or sustainable.
+Greenwashing refers to those communication strategies that companies may adopt that are aimed at building a positive image of their company from an environmental and sustainability perspective, when, in reality, their activities are anything but green or sustainable.

-The primary objective that mutual funds can set for themselves with regard to transparency is to help investors make their choices in an informed manner, giving them a chance to actively participate in the sustainable development process, whether through a contribution to the environment, social issues or the governance policies of Society.
+The primary goal that mutual funds can set for themselves with regard to transparency is to help investors make their choices in an informed manner, give them a chance to actively participate in the process of sustainable development, whether through a contribution to the environment, social welfare or through the governance policies of Society.

-Crucially, the inclusion of the SFDR, which places new disclosure requirements on funds, has radically changed the approach of investment funds to sustainability.
-The EU's aim through the SFDR is that those affected by new sustainability disclosure requirements will have to publish on their websites information about the policies they have adopted to integrate sustainability risks and any impacts these might have on the performance of financial products.
+Crucially, the inclusion of the SFDR legislation, which places new disclosure obligations on funds, has fundamentally changed the approach of investment funds to sustainability.
+The goal the EU wants to achieve through the SFDR is to ensure that those affected by the new sustainability disclosure requirements will have to publish on their sites information about the policies they have adopted to integrate sustainability risks and any impacts these might have on the performance of financial products.

-Transparency for investment funds can also be Currency in transparency of the management process and transparency towards investors:
+Transparency for investment funds also can be Currency in transparency of the management process and transparency to investors:

-The first may consist in having a system for assessing and monitoring the ESG performance of one's holdings and reporting on their results and trends, and in appointing an advisory board that can decide directly on ESG issues.
+The first may consist of having a system for assessing and monitoring the ESG performance of one's holdings by communicating their results and trends, and appointing an advisory board that can decide directly on ESG issues.

-The second is to make data available to investors, such as the detailed list of holdings in Portfolio, voluntary membership of the PRI, or other specialised institutions and foundations (Eurosif, GIIN, GRI), or to have external certifications that can be directly verified by investors or that ensure a certain level of transparency and sustainability(labels).
+The second, on the other hand, consists of data that one makes available to investors such as a detailed list of the holdings that are part of Portfolio, voluntary membership in the PRI, or other specialized institutions and foundations (Eurosif, GIIN, GRI), or having external certifications that can be directly verified by investors or that ensure a certain level of transparency and sustainability(labels).

 Management strategies

-Sustainable investors use different management strategies to promote their culture of sustainability and transparency:
+Sustainable investors use several management strategies to promote their culture of sustainability and transparency:

-The Exclusion Approach: Refrain from investing in industries and companies that operate in certain fields considered 'unsustainable' and harmful to the environment or the community.
+The Exclusionary Approach: Refrain from investing in industries and companies that operate in certain fields considered "unsustainable" and harmful to the environment or community.

-Thematic approach: Having an investment strategy strongly oriented towards sustainable investment themes such as: green bonds, renewable sources, CO2 reduction, circular economy, protection of marine resources and biodiversity.
+Thematic Approach: Having an investment strategy strongly oriented toward a sustainable investment theme such as: green bonds, renewables, CO2 reduction, circular economy, protection of marine resources and biodiversity.

-Best practice: Have an investment strategy based on selecting issuers with the highest ESG ratings assessed by industry, sector or region to achieve a high quality of Portfolio.
+Best Practices: Having an investment strategy based on selecting issuers with the highest ESG ratings assessed by industry, sector or region so as to achieve a high quality of Portfolio.

 Impact investing: Having an investment strategy that aims to have policies that have a real impact and are not necessarily the most profitable.

-ESG integration: Having an explicit strategy with selection criteria that integrate all ESG dimensions (environment, social, governance).
+ESG integration: Having an explicit strategy with selection criteria that integrate all ESG dimensions (environmental, social, governance).

 We use 46 criteria to assess the position of funds in terms of transparency, which we analyze at both the parent, Society management and fund levels.